Bodnant Estate

 His achievement at Bodnant is best summed up by Harold Nicolson, who wrote in his diary on August 18, 1952: "At Bodnant.
 A happy day.
 It drizzles a bit, but Vita [Sackville-West] and I are conducted by Harry [Aberconway] round the garden.
 He devotes his whole day to us.
 In the morning, we go round the dell, which is the most extensive, most varied and most tasteful piece of planting I have ever seen.
 We then go round the rest of the garden after luncheon.
 Then after tea we go through the nurseries and glass-houses.
 I have no doubt at all that this is the richest garden I have ever seen.
 Knowledge and taste are combined with enormous expenditure to render it one of the wonders of the world."

-The Bodnant Estate is still owned and managed by the McLaren family.
-The Estate is predominantly agricultural, with some woodland and a few lakes, and also some mountain land in Snowdonia.
+Since his father's death in 2003, Michael McLaren KC (b.1958), a practising commercial barrister, now owns the Bodnant Estate and manages Bodnant Garden on behalf of the National Trust.
+The Estate is predominantly agricultural, with woodland and a few lakes, and also some mountain land in Snowdonia.

 The main part of the Estate lies on the east bank of the River Conwy, centred on the Eglwysbach valley.
 West of the Eglwysbach valley, between it and the River Conwy, the Estate rises to about 767 feet (234m) at Mynydd Cauedig (or Garth Mountain), which has two lakes, fine views and good walking.
 East of the Eglwysbach valley, the Estate rises to about 1,118 feet (341m) at Moel Gyffylog, where there is an Edwardian shooting lodge and panoramic views of Snowdonia.